 More than one year into the pandemic, communicating sound science to the public remains a big challenge for media makers.
-At times when debating science in the public sphere implies acknowledging some uncertainty, science journalists and science communicators are struggling with matching the growing demand for evidence, factual and knowledge-based information.
+Debating science in the public sphere implies acknowledging some uncertainty.
+Science journalists and science communicators are struggling with matching the growing demand for evidence, factual and knowledge-based information.
 How can we put lessons learned into practice?

 Some media experts debated this topic on 16 June 2021 at a session of the ‘Science & the media’ track of the WHO first global conference on communicating science during health emergencies organised and moderated by the European Science-Media Hub (ESMH).